Film critics choose ‘The Rider’ as best picture of 2018

 - 'I always despised the class clown': Comedian Sebastian Maniscalco is coming to Seattle

 The society was founded in 1966, electing its voting critics from newspapers and other major U.S. media outlets.
+The 53rd annual awards were hosted by New York’s Film Society of Lincoln Center.

+Justin Chang, the society’s chairman and the Los Angeles Times’ film critic, told The Associated Press that 2018 yielded “an embarrassment of riches” among new movies, but “The Rider” stood out among them — a contemporary western drama shot in the badlands of South Dakota.
+There, a family living in a trailer against the backdrop of the rodeo circuit struggles with autism, brain damage from a bronc riding competition, drinking and gambling — but somehow endures.

+The film, directed by a Beijing-born woman who was educated in the United States and lives here, “is a mixture of documentary realism and fiction,” Chang said.
+“She uses nonprofessional actors in a way that’s intimate and organic; it’s a heartbreaking movie with a lot of staying power.”